Zócalo: In popular culture

 The sci-fi series Babylon 5 uses the name "Zocalo" as the station's main gathering place.

-Dutch trance music producer Armin Van Buuren has a song called "Zocalo" on his 2005 album Shivers, which, Josh Gabriel, of Gabriel & Dresden, recounts is named after Zocalo Coffeehouse in San Leandro, California, which Armin visited while recording the song, and which is itself named after the Zocalo in Mexico City.
+Dutch trance music producer Armin Van Buuren has a song called "Zocalo" on his 2005 album Shivers, which, Josh Gabriel, of Gabriel & Dresden, recounts is named after Zocalo Coffeehouse in San Leandro, California, which Armin visited while recording the song, and which is itself named after the Zócalo in Mexico City.

-The pre-title sequence of the 2015 James Bond film Spectre takes place largely above the Zocalo, as Bond takes command of a SPECTRE getaway helicopter.
+The pre-title sequence of the 2015 James Bond film Spectre takes place largely above the Zócalo, as Bond takes command of a SPECTRE getaway helicopter.
 The scene is set against a Day of the Dead parade, which actually had never been held at the square before.
-However, after the film's release, the city officials decided to hold a Day of the Dead parade starting at the Angel of Independence and finishing at the Zocalo square on 29 October 2016 using props and wardrobe from the film.
+After the film's release, the city officials decided to hold a Day of the Dead parade starting at the Angel of Independence and finishing at the Zócalo on 29 October 2016, using props and wardrobe from the film.
 The parade has been held every year since.

 The release of the acoustic version of the Twenty One Pilots song "Chlorine" contains the coordinates to this location.

+The Zócalo appears as a unique quarter for the Mexican civilization in 2025's Civilization VII.